image-charts/documentation/docs/reference/chart-label.md

-You can specify labels for individual slices (in pie, doughnut or polar chart) or bar using the `chl` parameter.
+You can specify labels for individual slices (in bar, pie, doughnut or polar chart) or bar using the `chl` parameter.
 You can also display a legend with the same or different values, one legend entry per slice.
 Use `\n` for multi-line labels.

-!!! success "Who said we should just copy Google Image Charts?"
-    Google Image Charts only supported `chl` parameter for pie chart slices.
-    In Image-Charts we've extended support **for every one of our charts**, enjoy :+1::rocket:

 !!! note "A Note on String Values"
     Only URL-safe characters are permitted in label strings.
 To be safe, you should URL-encode any strings containing characters not in the character set `0-9a-zA-Z`.